sahmedhusain/connecthub-rt/README.md

 ### 💬 Chat Like You're There

 ![Real-time Chat](screenshots/Screenshot%202025-07-07%20at%2021.15.02.png)
-_Private messaging that feels instant_
+_Private messaging — real-time chat between users_

 - **Private conversations** - Chat one-on-one with anyone
 - **See who's online** - Know when your friends are available to chat